 While eating before bed may not be an issue for everyone, those with digestive issues, such as reflux, or who are trying to manage their weight, it's best to stick to lighter options when eating late.

 Try to choose food free from stimulants like sugar and caffeine.
 For a sleep supportive boost, consider including foods with nutrients like tryptophan, magnesium and B vitamins, which support the body's natural sleep processes.
-Read on for treats packed with said nutrients, sure to satsify cravings and send you off to the land of nod...
+Read on for treats packed with said nutrients, sure to satisfy cravings and send you off to the land of nod...

 1. Instant frozen berry yogurt

-Bowl filled with frozen berry yogurt
+Healthy frozen berry yogurt

 It's a catch 22 – we get late night sugar cravings, but sugar releases energy into the body which can keep us awake longer.
 This naturally sweetened instant frozen berry yogurt could be the solution.
 The combination of fibre from the berries and protein in the yogurt help to slow down the release of sugar, preventing an energy spike.
 Yogurt also provides calcium which studies have linked to better sleep, as it is required to produce melatonin, the body's sleep hormone.